ShrRa/interpython_hpc/_episodes/23-gpu-implementation.md

 When programming GPUs from Python, we can choose between different levels of abstraction.
 Some libraries hide most of the CUDA details, while others give us fine-grained control.
 This choice depends on whether you want quick prototyping, large-scale training, or custom GPU kernels.

-### High-Level CUDA Libraries
-These libraries handle most CUDA operations automatically.
+The high-level libraries handle most CUDA operations automatically.
 They are easiest to use when your goal is training models or working with arrays without writing GPU kernels.

 - **PyTorch**: Deep learning framework with dynamic computation graphs; move data to GPU with `.to("cuda")`.
 - **TensorFlow**: Deep learning framework with built-in GPU acceleration; runs on GPU automatically if available.
 - **JAX**: NumPy-like library from Google; uses XLA to JIT-compile code for CPU, GPU (CUDA), and TPU backends.

-### Mid-Level CUDA Libraries
-These provide a familiar NumPy-like interface but allow more explicit GPU control when needed.

-- **CuPy**: Drop-in replacement for NumPy arrays; runs operations on the GPU and also supports writing custom CUDA kernels.
+Mid-Level CUDA Libraries provide a familiar NumPy-like interface but allow more explicit GPU control when needed.
+An example of such a library is **CuPy**: Drop-in replacement for NumPy arrays; runs operations on the GPU and also supports writing custom CUDA kernels.
+Low-level libraries give you the most control.

-### Low-Level CUDA Libraries
-These libraries give you the most control.
 You can write your own GPU kernels and manage device memory directly.

-- **Numba**: JIT compiler for Python; allows writing custom CUDA kernels using `@cuda.jit`.
+In a few minutes we try **Numba**, which is a JIT compiler for Python; it allows writing custom CUDA kernels using `@cuda.jit`.

----

 ## Implementing the libraries to use CUDA

 We will now implement vector addition for an input array of one million elements using two approaches: a high-level library (PyTorch) and a low-level library (Numba).
 These libraries were already installed during the Bura Setup stage of the environment configuration.

-### Checking CUDA availability before running code
+Let's check CUDA availability before running code:

 ~~~
 # File Name - cuda_check.py